 The first monohull, TBS (François Thorens), crossed the finish line at 3:30 Sunday morning, after 7:30:57.
 After having led the outbound and return legs, Hungarian Libera, Taxiphone Premium Raffica, skippered by Kiraly Zsolt, had to step aside at the entrance to the western lake sector.

 Birthday A comic book, a photo exhibit on the Geneva quays and the Neptune in the port were all part of the 80th birthday celebration.

 A classic Bol d'Or Mirabaud

 The “bise” blew strongly on Saturday, June 10, delighting the 567 participants.
 Among them were 132 Surprises, the best represented class, which was won by Nicolas Mirabaud.
-The 79th edition’s ambassador, Alan Roura, honored us by sailing aboard a Diam 24, only a few months after completing his twelfth Vendée Globe.
+The 79th edition’s ambassador, Alan Roura, honored us by sailing aboard a Diam 24.
 Alinghi won overall, while the Bol de Vermeil was awarded to Psaros 40, Syz & Co.
 TeamWork set a new record in the M2 class in 6h11'23''.